 “Are you definitely going to throw another one?”

 “More or less.”

-Ruben lay back down.
-He felt the notes he had left on the mattress underneath his hair, and he re-read what Takia had written.
+He lay back down and felt the notes he had left on the mattress underneath his hair.

 Featured image, Sculptures in Windows, by Roman Drits